Roberts Settlement: Demographics

 Roberts Settlement was one of Indiana's early black pioneer communities, but others already existed within the state by the time it was established around 1835.
 The pioneer farming community was founded by free blacks and mixed-race people of color, who migrated from Beech Settlement, located 40 mi to the southeast in Ripley Township, Rush County, Indiana.
 The majority of these early settlers, whose main occupation was farming, came from eastern North Carolina and Virginia.
 Some of them initially settled in Ohio before continuing west.
 A small number of free blacks who resided in Beech Settlement had come with Quaker families from the Old South.

 The rural community became known as Roberts Settlement because many of its early pioneers had the surname of Roberts.
 Others Roberts settlers included those with surnames of Walden, Winburn, Rice, Gilliam, Brooks, White, Roads, Sweat, Newsome, Lockleary, Hurley, Matthews, and Knight.

 Migration to Roberts Settlement began in the mid-1800s and continued over a period of twenty to thirty years.
 The community reached its peak after 1870, when more than 250 residents were living in an area of more than four square miles.
 The settlement began to decline in the early 1900s after it became difficult to acquire inexpensive, high quality land for small family farms.
-By the mid-nineteenth century well-paid factory employment was available in nearby towns and urban areas such as Noblesville, Kokomo and Indianapolis, Indiana.
+By the mid-twentieth century well-paid factory employment was available in nearby towns and urban areas such as Noblesville, Kokomo and Indianapolis, Indiana.
 Many Roberts residents moved to these cities to find better-paying jobs.
 Today, most of Indiana's black rural settlements, including Roberts Settlement, no longer exist.